MantisVision/webUtils/docs/synchronizer.md

-	paused = "paused", // fired when the playing is paused playing = "playing", // fired when the playing continues buffering = "buffering", // fired when the synchronizer starts buffering (due to one or many videos managed by the synchronizer start buffering) buffered = "buffered" // fired when the synchronizer starts buffering (due to one or many videos managed by the synchronizer start buffering)
+	paused = "paused", // fired when the playing is paused playing = "playing", // fired when the playing continues buffering = "buffering", // fired when the synchronizer starts buffering (due to one or many videos managed by the synchronizer start buffering) buffered = "buffered" // fired when the synchronizer finishes buffering (due to all the videos managed by the synchronizer finishing buffering)
 };
 ```